m4ttls/vagrant-apache-postgres/README.md

 * create a folder inside /var/www/html

-* install apache 2.4, php 5.5, MySQL, PHPMyAdmin, git and Composer
+* install apache 2.4, php 5.5, PostgreSQL, git and Composer

-* also setting a pre-chosen password for MySQL and PHPMyAdmin
+* also setting a pre-chosen password for Postgres

 * activate mod_rewrite and add *AllowOverride All* to the vhost settings